Renwarren/Seasonal-Anime-Tracker/README.md

 - Python 3.x installed on your system.
 - Pip (Python package manager) installed.
 - Django 3.x installed globally or within a virtual environment.
+- Requests installed globally or within a virtual environment.
 - An active internet connection to fetch data from the Kitsu API.

 ## Installation